spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/advanced-usage/storing-metadata.md

 title: Storing metadata
 ---

-You can add metadata, such as the id of the logged-in user, to a stored event.
+You can add metadata, such as the id of the logged in user, to a stored event.
 The `StoredEvent` instance will be passed on to any projector method that has a variable named `$storedEvent`.
 On that `StoredEvent` instance there is a property, `meta_data`, that returns an instance of `Spatie\SchemalessAttributes\SchemalessAttributes`.

 Here's an example: